-President and CEO Per Samuelsson's comments on the year-end report 2017
+President and CEO Per Samuelsson comments on Q4 and full-year 2019

 President and CEO